 Locate the correct folder and double-click SelfCert.exe.

 In the Your certificate's name box, type a name for the new test certificate.

 Digitally sign an Access 2007 or Access 2010 database

 For Access 2007 or Access 2010, it's easy and fast to sign and distribute a database.
 You can package the file, apply a digital signature to the package, and then distribute the signed package to other users.
 The Package-and-Sign feature places the database in an Access Deployment (.accdc) file, signs the file, and then places the signed package at a location that you determine.
 Users can then extract the database from the package and work directly in the database (not in the package file).
 For more information, see Package and sign an Access 2007 and 2010 database.

 Digitally sign an Access 2013 or later database

-For Access 2013 or later databases, you can apply a digital signature to the components in the database.
+For Access 2013 or later databases, you can apply a digital signature to the components in the database, but you can only do so with databases saved in the .mdb and .mde file format.
 To code sign a database, do the following: